stuartking10/MLSLibrary/README.md

 # MLS Libary
 this function uses the Conference to find the teams in the conference, the oldest team in the conference, and the stadium capacity.
-It also uses the team to find the head coach, and the city of the team.
+It also uses the team to find the head coach and the city of the team.
 #
 #### It takes the conference as a parameter and gives back the teams in the conference
 ######  conference {string} - desired team